noviewpoint/Mistho-Backend-Engineer-Assignment/README.md

 To see API documentation, start the app and visit `http://localhost:4000/docs` or `http://localhost:3000/docs` (this depends on `API_HTTP_PORT` and `SCRAPER_HTTP_PORT` values from environment file).

 ## Test

+Only basic auto-generated tests are included for the app because I did not have the time doing more of them.

 ```bash
 # unit tests for whole repo